 Employment contracts filed with the Ministry of Human Resources and Emiratisation are required to be in a standard bilingual English and Arabic form.
 Employers' guidelines and circulars to employees must also be in Arabic in addition to any other language the employer wishes to use; however, the Arabic text always prevails.
-Any other agreement between the employer and employee does not need to be translated into Arabic as long as it is not required to be filed with the Ministry of Human Resources and Emirates or any other local authority in the UAE.
+Any other agreement between the employer and employee does not need to be translated into Arabic as long as it is not required to be filed with the Ministry of Human Resources and Emiratisation or any other local authority in the UAE.

-The Labour Law does not make a requirement for certifying or notarising translation of any employment-related documents; however, if such documents are to be submitted to the courts or labour tribunal in relation to a dispute, it is expected that the translation will be duly certified by a legal translator.
+The Labour Law does not make it a requirement to certify or notarise translations of any employment-related documents; however, if such documents are to be submitted to the courts or labour tribunal in relation to a dispute, it is expected that the translation will be duly certified by a legal translator.